 In addition, the climate crisis means we should be saying no to new pipelines, not allowing oil and gas companies to build them.
 We must move away from polluting energies, not build new infrastructure to move them.
 The Council of Canadians has a long history of supporting people and communities that want to protect their land, water and air from polluting extractive industries such as fracked natural gas.

 5. Wet’suwet’en Hereditary Chiefs and their supporters have called for peaceful actions in support of their concerns.

-Wet’suwet’en Hereditary Chiefs and supporters have asked for disruptive, but peaceful actions because they heighten pressure significantly for policy makers to change their decisions.
+Wet’suwet’en Hereditary Chiefs and supporters have asked for diverse, peaceful solidarity actions because they heighten pressure significantly for policy makers to change their decisions.
 The level of action makes it clear that people are no longer willing to allow colonial dispossession to take place, and that we support the right of Indigenous Peoples to Free, Prior, and Informed Consent, including the ability to say “no.” The historic injustices, including denying these rights, must end, and it will take people coming together to make that happen.

 This moment builds on the history of Indigenous resistance to colonial actions.
 It is inspiring to see people around the world joining the Wet’suwet’en’s call to action.
 This situation is tense and complex in many ways, but it is also a way to say that ongoing colonization and dispossession can no longer be tolerated.

 Ways to add your support:

 There are many ways you can get involved and add your support.
 If you haven’t already, please write to your Member of Parliament, phone your MP, join local solidarity actions, or read the links below to learn more.